A Learning-Based Ansatz Satisfying Boundary Conditions in Variational Problems: Results

-Figure \ref{fig4}(a) illustrates the $y(x_1,x_2)$ values with respect to $x_1$ and $x_2$ for the $\theta$ values obtained in the final iteration of the proposed method, whereas Figure \ref{fig4}(b) shows the $y(x_1,x_2)$ values for the $\theta$ values obtained in the final iteration of the deep Ritz method.
+Figure \ref{fig4}(a) illustrates the $y(x_1,x_2)$ values with respect to $x_1$ and $x_2$ for the $\theta$ values obtained in the final iteration of the proposed method, whereas Figure \ref{fig4}(b) shows the $y(x_1,x_2)$ values for the $\theta$ values obtained in the final iteration of the Deep Ritz method.

 Although the results shown in Figures \ref{fig4}(a) and \ref{fig4}(b) are qualitatively similar, significant differences can be observed when compared to the exact solution given by \eqref{eq35}.
-These differences are highlighted in Figures \ref{fig5}(a) and \ref{fig5}(b), which display the absolute errors relative to the exact solution \eqref{eq35} for the proposed method and the deep Ritz method, respectively.
+These differences are highlighted in Figures \ref{fig5}(a) and \ref{fig5}(b), which display the absolute errors relative to the exact solution \eqref{eq35} for the proposed method and the Deep Ritz method, respectively.

-The absolute errors obtained by the proposed method are less than 0.0005, whereas those obtained by the deep Ritz method are bounded above by 0.09.
-It is worth highlighting that the results achieved by the proposed method were obtained using a neural network with a single hidden layer and $N=5$, whereas the deep Ritz method required two hidden layers with $N=10$ to achieve comparable results.
+The absolute errors obtained by the proposed method are less than 0.0005, whereas those obtained by the Deep Ritz method are bounded above by 0.09.
+Note that in the proposed method the error is zero at the boundaries, whereas in the Deep Ritz method the maximum error is attained in $(x_1,x_2)=(0, 1)$.
+It is also worth highlighting that the results achieved by the proposed method were obtained using a neural network with a single hidden layer and $N=5$, whereas the Deep Ritz method required two hidden layers with $N=10$ to achieve comparable results.
 These findings further underscore the value of employing an ansatz that precisely satisfies the boundary conditions, as it eliminates the need for additional complexity while ensuring accuracy.